 Internal promotion, geographical mobility, International Volunteering in Business (IVB), internships... the Group offers many possibilities in varied and dynamic sectors to those who join it.
-All employees thus have the opportunity to build a personalised professional career path within companies distributing national and international brands in over 17 territories.
+All employees thus have the opportunity to build a personalised professional career path within companies distributing national and international brands in 16 territories.
 GBH provides many options for residents of French overseas territories who want to work in their place of origin, and real career development prospects for its employees.

 Christine Martin began her career at GBH in mass retail as a manager in the checkout sector.
 In 2008, she became a human resources manager, then in 2015 seized the opportunity to further her career as HR Director of Automobiles Réunion, an organisation of 360 employees.
 ‘The Group respects people.
 It trusts us and gives us the freedom to be enterprising.’

 Christophe Bermont, regional director Carrefour in Martinique, talks about his career in GBH.